slaveOftime/Brainloop/README.md

     ```

     > For Qdrant, the "VectorDbConnectionString" can be "Endpoint=http://xxx;Key=xxx" or just "http://xxx" if it has no api key required

+    After it run, you just access the url you in the config file "http://localhost:11435" with your browser.

 - docker host, from the root dir run: docker compose up -d